FierroPablo/Google/Quiz/Professional Cloud Architect/Designing and Planning a Cloud Solution Architecture.md

 Eighty-five percent of requests succeed when aggregated over 1 minute

-Eighty-five percent of requests are successful
+Eighty-five percent of requests are successful (Incorrect.
+This KPI is not bounded by time.
+You could have 100% success during one period of time and 75% during another, but the average (87.5) uptime would exceed the KPI.)

 6.
 Cymbal Direct has created a proof of concept for a social integration service that highlights images of its products from social media.
 The proof of concept is a monolithic application running on a single SuSE Linux virtual machine (VM).
 The current version requires increasing the VM’s CPU and RAM in order to scale.
 You would like to refactor the VM so that you can scale out instead of scaling up.
 What should you do?